-Last year in Malawi, we completed our “Right to Learn” program, which supported girls in Phalombe District in their right to an education in a safe environment, free from discrimination and violence.
+In Malawi, we recently completed our “Right to Learn” program, which supported girls in Phalombe District in their right to an education in a safe environment, free from discrimination and violence.
 We worked in 30 schools in the district and also with the wider community, reaching almost 62,000 people to address the root causes of school-related, gender-based violence (SRGBV) and encourage behavioral change.

 Across the 30 schools, girls’ literacy improved significantly: At the beginning of the program, 39% of girls were able to read 45 correct words per minute, rising to 82% by the end.
 The girls’ confidence also increased significantly, with 83% feeling able to say no to sexual advances and abuse, and demand the support they need at school from teachers and parents, up from 38%.

 Goal 2 (Zero Hunger) & Goal 13 (Climate Action)